 If you are not an Australian or New Zealand citizen, a Permanent Resident or hold a Permanent Humanitarian visa you are considered to be an overseas applicant.
 CHC welcomes overseas applicants who will be over the age of 18 as at the commencement of their enrolment at CHC.

 Overseas applicants should consult the Guide for Overseas Applicants from the Documents page.
 This publication more fully outlines the requirements for studying in Australia and the process involved in being offered and accepting a place at CHC.

 Applications from prospective overseas students are processed upon receipt.
-Applicants should be mindful that student visa applications made to the Department of Immigration and Border Protection can take a number of weeks to be assessed, and should submit applications accordingly.
+Applicants should be mindful that student visa applications made to the Department of Home Affairs can take a number of weeks to be assessed, and should submit applications accordingly.